 - Dual blockade of the renin-angiotensin system with ARBs, ACE inhibitors, or aliskiren associated with increased risk for hypotension, hyperkalemia, and renal function changes (including acute renal failure), compared with monotherapy

-- Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy; avoid combined use of RAS inhibitors; closely monitor blood pressure, renal function and electrolytes in patients on benazepril and other agents that affect the RAS
+- Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy; avoid combined use of RAS inhibitors; closely monitor blood pressure, renal function, and electrolytes in patients on benazepril and other agents that affect the RAS

-- Not for coadministration with aliskiren in patients with diabetes; avoid use of aliskiren with benazepril in patients with renal impairment (GFR less than 60 ml/min/1.73 m²)
+- Not for coadministration with aliskiren in patients with diabetes; avoid the use of aliskiren with benazepril in patients with renal impairment (GFR less than 60 ml/min/1.73 m²)

 - ACE inhibition causes increased bradykinin levels, which putatively mediates angioedema (higher incidence in black patients)